 La pizza Gourmet

-Everything starts with the fermentation and the leavening of the doughs, which is the most important moment of the entire process.
-Everything starts with two fundamental elements: water and flour.
+Everything starts with the fermentation and the leavening of the dough, which is the most important moment of the entire process.
+There are two fundamental elements: water and flour.

 bio extra virgin olive oil

 Freshness is our priority.
 That`s why we only select the best producers all over the world.